 In contrast, what you see below is the spent flower.

-Notice how the overall shape is pointed rather than flattened, cone instead of sphere.
-In addition the sepals of the calyx have folded up to enclose and protect the reproductive parts of the pant.
+Notice how the overall shape is pointed rather than flattened, a cone instead of a sphere.
+In addition the sepals of the calyx have folded up to enclose and protect the reproductive parts of the plant.

 These are what you need to remove.